Nick-Harvey/deploy-os-code-llm/README.md

 The [Model Garden](https://cloud.google.com/model-garden) provides a curated collection of LLMs.
 As of October 2023, only Code Llama and Llama 2 are available out of the most popular open-source code LLMs.

+#### Lambda

+Lambda provides on-demand access to dedicated cloud GPU instances & clusters.
+After [creating an account](https://cloud.lambdalabs.com/sign-up), you can quickly deploy pre-configured environments with popular ML tools and one-click Jupyter access via a simple dashboard or a developer-friendly API.
+You only pay for what you use, with no egress fees.

 #### Others

 There are a number of other deployment methods, including [Cog](https://github.com/replicate/cog), [Triton Inference Server](https://github.com/triton-inference-server/server), and [RayLLM](https://github.com/ray-project/ray-llm).
 If you have experience with these or others, please open an issue / PR and let us know about your experience!